IBM/kar-apps/simulators/README.md

 To put orderthread in auto-order mode with ordertarget percent = T, or back into manual-order mode with T=0, ...
 ... from command line:
-curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setordertarget -d '{"value":T}'
+curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setordercontrols -d '{"ordertarget":T}'
 ... from another reeferapp service:
-Kar.restPost("simservice", "simulator/setordertarget", Json.createObjectBuilder().add("value", T).build());
+Kar.restPost("simservice", "simulator/setordercontrols", Json.createObjectBuilder().add("ordertarget", T).build());
+The setordercontrols API can also be used to set orderwindow and orderupdates values.
+More than one order controls can be set at the same time.

 To create one (1) reefer anomaly ...
 ... from command line: